coffee2code/linkify-text/readme.txt

 == Installation ==

-1. Unzip `linkify-text.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `linkify-text.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. (optional) Go to the `Settings` -> `Linkify Text` admin options page and define text and the URLs they should point to